diethardsteiner/pentaho-standardised-git-repo-setup/README.md

 $ initialise-repo.sh
 ```

+> **Important**: As of version 7 Pentaho officially only supports the **file-based** approach and the Jackrabbit/Pentaho Server repository.
+For this reason I strongly recommend that you use the **file-based** approach for development.
+In production you can either do the same or import the files into the Jackrabbit/Pentaho Server repository.
+Also note that the default PDI modules, which are sourced by `initialise-repo.sh`, are to be used with a file-based approach only.

 ### Example

 Creating a new **project** called `myproject` with **common artefacts** for the `dev` **environment** using a PDI file-based **storage approach**